 Little habits that don’t seem like they matter are those that greatly matter.

 First, let me say to you, I’ve missed you.
 I’m sure you thought I was going to sing Duduke, lmao.
 I know going MIA was not the nicest thing to do and I’m sorry.
-The reason why I didn’t publish last week was that first, my laptop acted up, and secondly because I didn’t want to ruin the flow of the scheduled content.
+The reason why I didn’t publish last week was that first, my laptop acted up.
+Secondly, because I didn’t want to ruin the flow of the scheduled content.
 I received so many messages telling me how they’ve missed reading my blog posts and it warms my heart.
 Never will I take your love for granted.
 Thank you

 “An attitude of gratitude turns what we have into enough, and more.
 It turns denial into acceptance, chaos into order, confusion into clarity.
 It makes sense of our past, brings peace for today, and creates a vision for tomorrow.”
 Melody Beattie